 Indigenous statu s Description The proportion of Aboriginal and Torres Strait Islander children aged 4 and 5 years as at 1 July of the collection year, who are enrolled in the year before full-time schooling in quality early childhood education programs.
 Numerator The number of Aboriginal and Torres Strait Islander children aged 4 and 5 years as at 1 July of the collection year, who are enrolled in the year before full-time schooling in quality early childhood education programs.
-Numerator data elements Child/Person URL data elements: Early childhood education program enrolment indicator (METeOR Id 602301) Date of birth (METeOR Id 287007) Indigenous status (METeOR Id 291036) Denominator Estimated number of Aboriginal and Torres Strait Islander children aged 4 years.
-Denominator data elements Child/Person URL data elements: Experimental Estimates and Projections, Aboriginal and Torres Strait Islander Australians, 1991 to 2021 (ABS cat. no. 3238.0) Computation Numerator ÷ Denominator X 100 = Proportion Refer to flow chart PI 2: Proportion of children enrolled in the year before full-time school in quality early childhood education programs Presentation Proportion Calculation rules This performance indicator requires child level data.
+Numerator data elements Child/Person URL data elements: Early childhood education program enrolment indicator (METeOR Id 602301) Date of birth (METeOR Id 287007) Indigenous status (METeOR Id 602543) Denominator Estimated number of Aboriginal and Torres Strait Islander children aged 4 years.
+Denominator data elements Child/Person URL data elements: Experimental Estimates and Projections, Aboriginal and Torres Strait Islander Australians, 2001 to 2026 (ABS cat. no. 3238.0) Computation Numerator ÷ Denominator X 100 = Proportion Refer to flow chart PI 2: Proportion of children enrolled in the year before full-time school in quality early childhood education programs Presentation Proportion Calculation rules This performance indicator requires child level data.
 For instructions on creating unique child records from child episode data, including how to treat multiple enrolments and repeat enrolments over time, see Appendix A: 'Creating unique child records from episode records'.
 If children are enrolled in multiple services, they should be counted in the numerator/denominator if they meet the criteria in at least one service.
 Age is calculated for children using their date of birth, referenced to their age at 1 July of the collection year.
-Two disaggregations are required for Aboriginal and Torres Strait Islander children: a) State/territory b) Remoteness Area (national level only) (based on Statistical Area 1).
-Numerator : The numerator is obtained by summing all children aged 4 and 5 years who are reported as Aboriginal and/or Torres Strait Islander and have a 'Yes' response against the child level data element 'Early childhood education program enrolment indicator' (representing enrolment in the year before full-time schooling).
-Denominator: Population projections for Aboriginal and Torres Strait Islander 4 year olds based on the 2016 Census are to be used following release in October 2018.
+Two disaggregations are required for Aboriginal and Torres Strait Islander children: a) State/territoryb) Remoteness Area (national level only) (based on Statistical Area 1).Numerator: The numerator is obtained by summing all children aged 4 and 5 years who are reported as Aboriginal and/or Torres Strait Islander and have a 'Yes' response against the child level data element 'Early childhood education program enrolment indicator' (representing enrolment in the year before full-time schooling).
+Denominator: To be based on the population projections for Aboriginal and Torres Strait Islander 4 year olds from the latest published data.
 Identifiers Person ID (SLK 581): The SLK will provide a unique identifier for the vast majority of children.
 For the small percentage that may have the same SLK, legitimate duplicates can be identified by jurisdictions by using a child/student database to check the name, date of birth, sex and address details of each child with an identical SLK.
 Matching SLKs should be identified appropriately.
 See Appendix A: 'Creating unique child records from episode records'.
-Identifier data elements Child/Person URL data elements: Statistical linkage key 581 (METeOR Id 349895) Data collection d etails Data source(s) Numerator: NECECC Denominator: Experimental Estimates and Projections, Aboriginal and Torres Strait
+Identifier data elements Child/Person URL data elements: Data collection d Statistical linkage key 581 (METeOR ld 349895) otails Data source(s) Numerator: NECECC

-Islander Australians, 1991 to 2021 (ABS cat. no. 3238.0) Frequency of data source collection Numerator: Annual Denominator: Annual intercensal estimates; Aboriginal and Torres Strait Islander population projections
+Denominator : Experimental Estimates and Projections, Aboriginal and Torres Strait Islander Australians, 2001 to 2026 (ABS cat. no. 3238.0) Frequency of data source collection Numerator: Annual Denominator: Annual intercensal estimates; Aboriginal and Torres Strait Islander population projections

-2.3 Vulnerable and disadvantaged children
+2.3 Vulnerable and disadvantaged children2